-In April of 2007, the City of Laramie established the first e-waste collection and recycling program in the state of Wyoming.
-Since the program's inception, the City has diverted over 1,050,000 pounds of e-waste from the landfill.
+In April of 2007, the City of Laramie established the first electronic or E-Waste collection and recycling program in the state of Wyoming.
+Since the program's inception, the City has diverted over 1,114,000 pounds of e-waste from the landfill.

-Electronic items may be recycled at the Laramie Landfill by residents free of charge.
-The Landfill accepts electronics for recycling 8:00am – 4:30pm, Monday through Saturday.
+Electronic items may be recycled at the Recycling Center (located within the landfill) by Albany County residents free of charge.
+The Recycling Center accepts electronics for recycling 8:00am – 4:30pm, Monday through Saturday.
 Businesses wanting to recycle their electronics pay an eighteen cents ($.18) per pound fee.

 - Flat panel Televisions